Eye of the Hurricane (The Alarm album): Critical reception

-Both contemporary and retrospective reviewers compared Eye of the Hurricane to the work of U2.
+Both contemporary and retrospective reviewers compared Eye of the Hurricane to the work of Irish rock band U2.
 Billboard wrote that the album demonstrated "all the intensity of U2 but with the capacity for much hookier melodies."
 Cashbox said that album was "atmospheric and spiritually-minded" rock music and that "while comparisons to U-know-who are too obvious, Mike Peters et al have the vision and depth to create their own niche."
 William Ruhlmann believed that the album "marked the limits of their appeal" and thought that the band struggled to get "out from under the shadow of their mentors, U2", adding that the association with the band "only hurt them".

 Music & Media dismissed some material on the album as "useless U2 imitations" but labeled "Hallowed Ground" and the title track as "inspired".
 Music Week called Eyes of the Hurricane the band's "most evenly balanced album" and "their best to date".